 Rug pads you should avoid at all costs.
 Any rug pad that has adhesives will hold your rug in place, but these pads are terrible for your floors.
 Additionally, PVC or plastic pads can ruin your hardwood floors from discoloration.
 Lastly, avoid synthetic rubber pads, but they can and will leave marks on your wood that will require sanding and resealing to restore your floors back to their original beauty.

-Selecting the right area rug will maintain your amazing hardwood floors and make your home look great, but there can be some consequences with selecting a rug to cover your floors When you are choosing your rug, keep these tips in mind and your floors will continue looking liking new.
+Selecting the right area rug is proper maintenance to keep your hardwood floors looking amazing and make your home look great, but there can be some consequences with selecting a rug to cover your floors When you are choosing your rug, keep these tips in mind and your floors will continue looking liking new.